Downloads v2

 TBX-Basic - XLIFF 2.0 Sample Conversion

-This article uses a simple format, called MRC TermTable (Multiple Rows per Concept), to illustrate its examples.
+A simple format is MRC TermTable (Multiple Rows per Concept).
 An MRC TermTable can be automatically converted to TBX-Basic using the MRC - TBX-Basic Converter.

 TBX-Min